sprynmr/sprynmr.github.io/_posts/2014-12-6-reactivecocoa-mvvm-introduction.md

 ![A signal doing nothing](/assets/images/signal-no-subscribers.svg)

 A signal is an object that sends out a stream of values.
 But our signal here isn't doing anything.
 That's because it doesn't have any subscribers.
 A signal will only send out information if it has a subscriber listening (er, subscribed) to it.
 It will send that subscriber zero or more "next" events containing the value, followed by either a "complete" event or an "error" event.
-(A signal is similar to a "promise" in some other languages/toolkits, but far more powerful as it isn't limited to only sending a return value once to it's subscribers.)
+(A signal is similar to a "promise" in some other languages/toolkits, but far more powerful as it isn't limited to only sending a return value once to its subscribers.)

 ![A signal with a subscriber](/assets/images/signal-with-subscriber.svg)